Nacim-Guellati/Catching-fish-presence-FishNet/doc/Prerequisites.md

 4. Import `Catching-fish-presence-FishNet/object_detection` and `Catching-fish-presence-FishNet/images` folders on your machine.

-5. Dowload this folder https://github.com/tensorflow/models and place it wherever you want.
+5. Import this folder https://github.com/tensorflow/models on your machine.